Predrag-Jandric/React-Portfolio/README.md

   1 who you are
   2 what do you do
   3 how can you help me

-in SKILLS remove sass and figma

-ensure all padding on mobile and desktop is EQUAL

 hero pattern got from
 https://patternico.com/#meM0W5EUKUjVsnNY